makotok/Hanappe/README.txt

 --------------------------------------------------------------------------------

 1. projects/hanappe
 This is the source code of Hanappe framework.

-2. projects/hanappe-test

-This is a test code of Hanappe framework.

 3. projects/samples
+It is a sample to verify the operation of the Hanappe.

 4. projects/templetes
+It is a project template when using Hanappe.